Elizabeth L. Campbell

 Gender, career advancement and hiring, sponsorship, diversity in teams

-- Campbell, E. L., & Woolley, A. W. Gender composition and team performance in crisis situations: Evidence from Escape Room teams.
-Working Paper.
+- Gender composition and team performance in time-sensitive situations: Evidence from escape room teams.
+Working Paper with Anita Woolley.

 - Instructor, Undergraduate (Spring 2019)